rachithaiyappa/rachithaiyappa.github.io/_posts/2019-06-06-Follow your gut.md

 As true as that is, I hope the individual I speak about here, who I think is genuinely passionate about his career (and life, in general), truly is!

-I spent Jan-June 2019 at Berlin working towards my [Master’s Thesis](https://drive.google.com/file/d/1zF-q_Jy7Zx0OV8zRDERn4ye1g-OdWggo/view?usp=sharing).
+I spent my time betweeen Jan-June 2019 in Berlin working towards my [Master’s Thesis](https://drive.google.com/file/d/1zF-q_Jy7Zx0OV8zRDERn4ye1g-OdWggo/view?usp=sharing).
-My experience is Germany was...well...different!
+My experience in Germany was...well...different!
 Not the regular kind of different I usually write (or plan to write :P) about but the kind I have been seeking for quite sometime now!

-A part of what made this 'different’ so memorable is Dr. Pawel Romanczuk, my supervisor.
+A part of what made this 'different’ so memorable is [Dr. Pawel Romanczuk](https://scholar.google.com/citations?user=CKoH18sAAAAJ&hl=en), my supervisor.
 Like any other young scientist, Pawel is actively involved in many, many things.
 To name two, he is the PI of the [Collective Information Processing lab](http://lab.romanczuk.de/) at Humboldt-Universität zu Berlin and part of the super cool [Science of Intelligence cluster](https://www.scienceofintelligence.de/).